Arsenal-of-Engineering/tba-api-example/README.md

 `team_performance.py`: For a given event, summarizes average game performance for a team.

+'MatchMetrics.ipynb': A data analysis "notebook" that displays several charts and statistics.

 ## How to run
 1. Clone this repository: [general instructions here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 2. Install the package to call APIs called `requests`.
 Either install it globally or create a virtual environment (preferred).